 - BVS is an affiliate member of the North American Vegetarian Society, the Vegetarian Union of North America, and the International Vegetarian Union.

-- BVS began in 1986, is incorporated in Massachusetts as an educational non-profit, and has 501(c)(3) tax-exempt status under the IRS.
+- BVS began in 1986, is incorporated in Massachusetts as an educational non-profit.
+All organizers donate their labor, time, and talents.

 What People Are Saying About BVS